agusmakmun/django-aws-terminal-websocket/slides.md

 - Add your own attributes/events to spans (e.g., user ID, business context)
 - Monkey-patch cache methods for global enrichment
-- All logic in one place: `terminal/otel_redis.py`
+- All Redis enrichment logic in: `terminal/otel_redis.py`
+- General function/class tracing in: `terminal/otel_tracing.py`
+- HTTP and WebSocket context propagation in: `terminal/otel_http_middleware.py` and `terminal/otel_websocket_middleware.py`
+- Custom attributes and events appear in Jaeger trace details and can be used for filtering, search, and Grafana dashboards.

 ---